Kowloon City Hong Kong Travel Guide

 Summer temperatures frequently exceed 33°C, combined with high humidity.
 This could result in heat stress.
 Winter temperatures sometimes drop to 10°C or lower, notably in more exposed locations.

-Ideal weather, higher demand.
+Ideal weather, greater demand.

 Pleasant weather, fewer crowds.